Brent Jennings

 Brent Jennings (born April 13, 1951) is an American actor.
 He was born in Little Rock, Arkansas, and is a 1969 graduate of Little Rock Central High School.

-He played Oakland Athletics coach Ron Washington in the 2011 film Moneyball, played supporting character Ernie, traveling plumbing salesman in the short-lived, but acclaimed AMC television series Lodge 49 and currently stars in the TV series All American.
+He played Oakland Athletics coach Ron Washington in the 2011 film Moneyball, where he was a standout due to his deadpan delivery and humor,played supporting character Ernie, traveling plumbing salesman in the short-lived, but acclaimed AMC television series Lodge 49 and currently stars in the TV series All American.